Wilmington, North Carolina: Colonial beginnings

-The city was founded in the 1730s, and after going through a series of different names (New Carthage, New London, Newton), its name became Wilmington in 1740, named after Spencer Compton, 1st Earl of Wilmington.
+The city was founded in the 1730s.
+After going through a series of different names (New Carthage, New London, Newton), its name became Wilmington.
+In 1739, Col. William Bartram, the uncle of the naturalist, introduced a bill to establish Wilmington, named for one of his patrons, Spencer Compton, Earl of Wilmington.

 The area along the river had been inhabited by various successive cultures of indigenous peoples for thousands of years.
 At the time of European encounter, historic Native Americans were members of tribes belonging to the Eastern Siouan family.

-The ethnic European and African history of Wilmington spans more than two and a half centuries.
 In the early 16th century, Italian explorer Giovanni da Verrazzano, commissioned by the king of France with a French crew, was reportedly the first European to see this area, including the city's present site.
 The first permanent colonial settlement in the area was established in the 1720s by European settlers.
 In September 1732, a community was founded on land owned by John Watson on the Cape Fear River, at the confluence of its northwest and northeast branches.
 The settlement, founded by the first royal governor, George Burrington, was called New Carthage, and then New Liverpool; it gradually took on the name New Town or Newton.
 Governor Gabriel Johnston soon after established his government there for the North Carolina colony.
-In 1739 or 1740, the town was incorporated with a new name, Wilmington, in honor of Spencer Compton, Earl of Wilmington.

 Some early settlers of Wilmington came from the Albemarle and Pamlico regions, as well as from the colonies of Virginia and South Carolina, but most new settlers migrated from the northern colonies, the West Indies, and Northern Europe.
 Many of the early settlers were indentured servants from Northern Europe.
 As the indentured servants gained their freedom and fewer could be persuaded to travel to North America because of improving conditions back home, the settlers imported an increasing number of slaves to satisfy the labor demand.
 By 1767, African slaves accounted for more than 62% of the population of the Lower Cape Fear region.
 Many worked in the port as laborers, and some in ship-related trades.

 Naval stores and lumber fueled the region's economy, both before and after the American Revolution.
 During the Revolutionary War, the British maintained a garrison at Fort Johnston near Wilmington.